-Hilary Sample, Housing Studio Coordinator; hms2155@columbia.edu Teaching Assistant:
+Hilary Sample, Coordinator Housing Studio; hms2155@columbia.edu Teaching Assistant: Lindsey Wikstrom; Imw2167@columbia.edu

-In addition to the subject of health, the studio encourages each student to think about the intersection between architecture and urbanism, particularly as regards subjects of economics, structure, materials, etc. as well as formal and spatial questions.
+In addition to the subject of health, the studio encourages each student to think about the intersection between architecture and urbanism, particularly subjects of economics, structure, materials, etc as well as formal and spatial questions.
 How does culture play into housing?
-Has the city done enough to integrate the Bronx's significant cultural heritage into its South Bronx Initiative Plan?
+Has the city done enough to integrate the Bronx s significant cultural heritage into its South Bronx Initiative Plan?
 How has the Bronx changed in response?
-Larger questions for the studio to consider include issues of homeownership: What is public?
-What makes a community?
-Entering into what seems to be a second recession and following a downturn in the national economy, a result of the recent housing crisis where properties in the Bronx on average experienced a 40% reduction in housing prices, how has the foreclosure crisis affected the neighborhoods the studio is working within?
-Today, the Bronx's close proximity to midtown Manhattan and its ease of access to public transit-only 15 mins by express train to Penn Station-are fueling gentrification and, at the same time, new developments like Silvercup Studios (a film studio adaptive reuse in Port Morris [de-industrialization]), the Special Harlem River Waterfront District, and a greater connection to parks like Randall's Island.
-The pedagogical goal of this studio is to understand the broader physical and historical context of the South Bronx, as well as to undertake an analysis of its urban infrastructure from its organization (think: the NYC grid) to the site section with its shifting geological terrain from the Harlem River to peak at Franz Sigel Park (think: soil types), to forms of urban connections (think: transit and accessibility).
+Larger questions for the studio to consider are the issues of homeownership, what is public, and what makes a community?
+Entering into what seems to be a second recession in the United States, and following a downturn in the economy from the recent housing crisis, where properties in the Bronx on average experienced a 40% reduction in housing prices, how has the foreclosure crisis affected the neighborhoods the studio is working within?
+Today, the Bronx s close proximity to midtown Manhattan, and its ease of access to public transit (it is only 15 mins by express train to Penn Station), is undergoing gentrification and at the same time new developments of Silvercup Studios, a film studio adaptive reuse in Port Morris (de-industrialization), the Special Harlem River Waterfront District, and a greater connection to parks like Randall s Island.
+The pedagogical goal of this studio is for each studio to understand the broader physical and historical context of the South Bronx, and to undertake an analysis of its urban infrastructure from its organization, think the NYC grid, to the site section with its shifting geological terrain from the Harlem River to peak at Franz Sigel Park, think soil types, to forms of urban connections be it transit and/or accessibility.

-In the way artist Damian Ortega deconstructs the popular VW Bug, each student team is to examine and represent both their research and ideas about the site through a conceptual taking apart of the city.
-Students are to first examine the South Bronx and then begin to understand the site.
-(It is intended that the focus of the Urban site study is the larger urban context of the South Bronx.)
-Students will continue to work site issues throughout the remainder of the term and should ask questions about the site in a methodological manner that serves to both influence their designs and create an architecture as much about buildings as it is about urbanism and infrastructures.
+In the way that Damian Ortega deconstructs the popular VW bug, each student team is to examine and represent their ideas and research about the site through a conceptual taking apart of the city.
+Students are to examine first the South Bronx and then begin to understand the given site.
+It is intended that the focus of the Urban site study is the larger urban context of the South Bronx.
+Students will continue to work site issues throughout the remaining term, and should ask questions about the site in a methodological manner that serves to influence their designs as well as create an architecture that is much about buildings as it is about urbanism and infrastructures.